Last updated Jun 20, 2019

 Whether you’re a real estate agent, landlord, or property manager, denying applicants is unavoidable when working with rentals.
 And like all real estate professionals, you probably have a few questions about the proper way to deny rental applicants.
 You’ll likely want a rental application denial letter to make sure you’re checking all the boxes when you deny applicants.
-Failure to do things the right way can land you in hot water with the FTC (Federal Trade Commission) based on the FCRA (Fair Credit Reporting Act).
+Here are the most common questions and answers:

 - When can you deny rental applicants?

 - Do you have to tell rental applicants they are denied?

 - What should be included on a rental application denial letter?